dkulp2/cnvs/doc/architecture.md

 second.
 Thus, these breakpoints would be annotated as (bin=5121, change=L) and (bin=5235, change=G).

+### Profile ###

+A *profile* corresponds to a genomic alignment of read fragments to a reference assembly for a specific sample.
+A profile contains a count of *aligned reads per bin*.

 ## Functions on Core Data ##

 (Include this?
 I've had to repeatedly deal with these issues in